See Pages at left for lecture slides, sample exams, and other materials

 o Japanese American Citizens League (JACL).
 Founded in 1928, the JACL sought to represent Japanese Americans the way the NAACP fought for African Americans.
 You will read about the organization’s activities in the Pacific Citizen (microfilm A7139) and in a pair of books that have been placed on reserve.

 o Industrial Workers of the World (IWW).
 Founded in 1905, the IWW was committed to revolutionary unionism and was one of the first labor organizations to organize black and Asian workers as well as whites.
-You will read about the organization’s activities in several historic newspapers (online) and in a pair of books that have been placed on reserve
+You will read about the organization’s activities and about the campaign to suppress the IWW in several historic newspapers (online) and in a pair of books that have been placed on reserve

 Nativist and white supremacist movements:

 · Anti-Catholic campaigns 1850s.
-In the early 1850s, the American Party (also known as the Know-Nothing Party) won federal and state elections advocating anti-Catholicism and immigration restriction.
-You will read about the movement in several historic newspapers (online) and in a pair of books that have been placed on reserve.
+In the early 1850s, the American Party (the Know-Nothing Party) won federal and state elections advocating anti-Catholicism and immigration restriction.
+You will read about the Know-Nothing the New York Times (online) and in a pair of books that have been placed on reserve.

 · Anti-Chinese movement 1880s.
 Along the West Coast hatred and violence directed at Chinese people peaked in the 1880s.
 You will read about the campaign in several historic newspapers (online) and in a pair of books that have been placed on reserve.